-On the Wednesday Afternoon (15th July) there will be a block of free time.
-Several excursions are planned during this time, details of which can be found below.
+Several excursions are planned for the Wednesday Afternoon (15th July) details of which can be found below.
 Alternatively, you may wish to take this as free time to explore Glasgow.
 Some suggested attractions are also listed below.

 Planned Excursions